Comparisons

 Data quality isn't a discipline problem.
 It's structural: because agents act through the CRM, every action is automatically logged.
 The CRM stays current without anyone making the effort to maintain it.

-Data model: Traditional CRM was designed for human UI interaction.
-AI-native CRM exposes machine-readable typed schemas from the first commit.
+Data model: Traditional CRM schemas were designed for humans clicking through a UI.
+AI-native CRM exposes machine-readable typed schemas from day one — not retrofitted, not via API patch, built into the core.

-Memory: Traditional CRM logs activity in a feed.
-AI-native CRM routes signals into a structured memory layer that informs future agent cycles.
+Memory: Traditional CRM logs activity in a chronological feed.
+Useful for humans scrolling through context.
+AI-native CRM routes signals into a structured memory layer that agents query directly when deciding what to do next.

 Why traditional CRMs can't become AI-native